-- 12.10.512.11.4 Timed and recorded races in a Qualification Speed Trial practice round shall be considered when determining a competitor's Speed National Championship eligibility.
-Note: at the discretion of the Event Organizer, the races in a practice round may not be timed. - The Qualification Speed Trial results and Speed National Championship eligibility lists shall be published on the www.usaclimbing.org website. - 42.10.712.11.6 All Youth-C competitors (with the necessary active membership) are eligible for the Speed Youth National Championship. - 12.11.7 Rules regarding the Qualification Speed Trial competition and Youth Speed National Championship eligibility are subject to subject to Sport Discretion (Rule 1.9.2).
+- 12.11.5 The Qualification Speed Trial results and Speed National Championship eligibility lists shall be published on the www.usaclimbing.org website. - 12.11.6 All U15 competitors (with the necessary active membership) are eligible for the Speed Youth National Championship. - 12.11.7 Rules regarding the Qualification Speed Trial competition and Youth Speed National Championship eligibility are subject to subject to Sport Discretion (Rule 1.9.2).

-12.11 12.12 Competition/Round Advancement
+12.12 Competition/Round Advancement

-12.11.112.12.1 The following table sets forth Super-Final and advancement quota rules for Competitions.

-- a) Advancement quota from a Final round (or a single round competition) is to the next progressive competition in the series. (e.g., from Youth Qualification Series to Youth Regional Championship) - b) Advancement quota from a Qualification or Semi-Final round in a multiple round competition is to the next round in the competition.
+- 12.12.1 The following table sets forth Super-Final and advancement quota rules for Competitions. - a) Advancement quota from a Final round (or a single round competition) is to the next progressive competition in the series. (e.g., from Youth Qualification Series to Youth Regional Championship) - b) Advancement quota from a Qualification or Semi-Final round in a multiple round competition is to the next round in the competition.